aayushmishramechatronics/MATLAB/README.md

 # MATLAB
-PID Controller Designs in MATLAB for Control Systems Project
+PI Controller Designs in MATLAB for Control Systems Topic